Last Updated on

 Desserts in Singapore

-Singaporeans admittedly eat healthily, but the desserts in Singapore will tempt you.
+Singaporeans eat healthily, but the desserts in Singapore will tempt you.
 Many are quite refreshing and cold, perfect for beating the heat!
-You'll also find Western-style desserts.
+You’ll also find Western-style desserts

 Where to Stay in Singapore on a Budget

-However, you can save in other ways by visiting budget attractions and eating amazing things on a budget.
-Cheap hotels in Singapore do exist and it's good to remember that Singapore is small and it has great public transit, so you don't need to stay in the centre to have easy access to the city centre/sights.
-However, public transit shuts down at midnight...which leaves you at the mercy of taxis/ride shares (more about this in the transit section).
+It’s good to remember that Singapore is small and it has great public transit, so you don’t need to stay in the centre to have easy access to the city centre/sights.
+Public transit shuts down at midnight…which leaves you at the mercy of taxis/ride shares (more about this in the transit section).

 Going out in Singapore On a Budget